SysMednet/SNUG/README.md

 ```
 `-h`: Get help with the commands.
 `-w`: Sample weight file (i.e., the output file from step 1-1).
-`-hc`: Path of folder that contains hcSIN files.
+`-hc`: Path to the folder containing hcSIN files (i.e., the output file from step 2).
 `-o`: Output file containing individual signatures of each sample.

 ### Step 4: proximity-based hypergeometric test (PHT)